gandradep/porfolio_mobile_first/README.md

 # Setup Portfolio MobileFirst

-> This portfolio project's activity consisted of making the mobile menu functional using javaScript.
+> This portfolio project activity consists of validating the email input from the form; if it is not written in lowercase it will show an error after submit.
 > The project works by opening the index.html file.
 If linters are checked locally, please don't forget to install the needed modules `npm install`
 [Link to website](https://gandradep.github.io/setupPortfolioMobileFirst/)